mattcousineau/patches-ohoulihan/README.md

 --compare to string in the patch file

---replace placeholder name negotiation logic with above
+(complete 10 min) -replace placeholder name negotiation logic with above

 -clean up tasks (remove localdirectory variables in favor of relative paths)